mondele/btt-writer-docs/docs/desktop.rst

 OR

-  *	Click **Logout** at the top right of the screen next to the user name.
+  *	Click **Logout** at the top of the screen next to the user name.

 Agreeing to Terms of Use
 -------------------------------

-After you have logged in for the first time, BTT Writer displays the Terms of Use.
+After you log in, BTT Writer displays the Terms of Use.
 Read and agree with each of the statements in the Terms of Use by performing the following steps:

 1. Click each statement.